-Choosing the right product When choosing your garden or indoor furniture, it is important to select the right material for your needs.
-There are a number of different materials used for both indoor and outdoor furniture, and you will see the following terms used to describe the products across our website.
-Different materials however have different suitability for their use, whether indoor or outdoor, as some materials are natural and some synthetic.
+Choosing the right product When choosing your indoor storage furniture, it is important to select the right material for your needs.
+There are a number of different materials used to make indoor storage, and you will see the following terms used to describe the products across our website.
+Different materials however have different suitability for their use.

 Water Hyacinth has been described as the new successor to traditional rattan.
 It is a natural, untreated material which is very strong and durable.
 It can withstand extreme heat and is perfect for conservatories, sun rooms and other indoor uses.
 As with rattan, however, it is not weatherproof and should not be used outside.
 Throughout our website, we often describe our water hyacinth items as 'Wicker Furniture.'
 For more details about Water Hyacinth, click here